andreabbondanza/RESTClient/README.md

 - __GetUrl()__ : _string_ - Return the request URL
 - __RESTRequest(string)__ : _constructor_ - Construct a RESTRequest with url
 - __RESTRequest()__ : _constructor_
+- __AddCookie(string,string,string,string)__: _void_ - Add a cookie to handler
+- __GetCookieCollection__ : CookieCollection : Return the request collection of cookies
+- __AddX509Certificate(X509Certificate)__ : _void_ - Add a certificate to handler
+- __RemoveX509Certificate(X509Certificate)__ : _void_ - Remove a certificate from handler

+## Cookies

+If you want read the Request cookies, you should use the GetCookies from RESTRequest object.
+If you want read the response cookies, you must use the GetCookie/s method from RESTClient object.

 ## Note